Raj Koothrappali: Selective mutism

 In "The Grasshopper Experiment", Penny (who is practicing mixing cocktails in order to obtain a bartending shift) inadvertently discovers that Raj's mutism could be suppressed by consuming alcohol: even a tiny amount (such as a bite of rum cake in "The Apology Insufficiency") enables him to have prolonged conversations with women; however, this also tends to make him loud and obnoxious.
-When the main characters take a train to an academic conference in San Francisco, Raj can talk to series guest Summer Glau (playing herself) while drinking beer, until Leonard inadvertently reveals the beer is non-alcoholic and that Raj is subject to a placebo effect.
-Howard uses this to his advantage and Raj reverts to his usual mute self.
+When the main characters take a train to an academic conference in San Francisco, Raj can talk to series guest Summer Glau (playing herself) while drinking beer, until Leonard inadvertently reveals the beer is non-alcoholic and that Raj is subject to a placebo effect; Howard subsequently uses this to his advantage and Raj reverts to his usual mute self.
 In some episodes, Raj takes to carrying a hip flask with him to counter his problem, while in other episodes that required him to speak with Penny or other women present, he was usually shown doing so with a beer or wine glass near him to indicate he had consumed alcohol (such as "The Santa Simulation").
-After coming down with a cold, Raj discovers that he can overcome his mutism by taking NyQuil.

-Raj experiments with medications that suppressed social anxiety, but they tend to have side effects.
+Throughout the show, Raj experiments with medications that suppressed social anxiety, but they tend to have side effects.
 When Sheldon's attractive sister Missy visits, Raj takes medicine that enables him to speak to her, but it results in involuntary repetitive hand motions.
 In the episode "The Wildebeest Implementation", Raj is worried that an experimental drug he is considering might affect his rationality, but Sheldon encourages him to take it anyway: however, Raj's worries are realized while speaking to a woman in a coffee shop when he completely loses all his inhibitions and takes off all of his clothes.

 At the end of the season 6 finale "The Bon Voyage Reaction", Raj's girlfriend Lucy breaks up with him.
 The subsequent trauma apparently cures his mutism, and he finds he can talk to Penny, Amy, and Bernadette while completely sober.
 However, he talks so much that the women become bored and irritated and start drinking in order to put up with him.
-In season 12, after agreeing to enter into an arranged marriage with Anu and her proposal that they sleep together in anticipation, his mutism briefly returns due to pressure.
+In season 12, after agreeing to enter into an arranged marriage with Anu and her proposal that they sleep together in anticipation, his mutism briefly returns due to pressure: after coming down with a cold, Raj discovers that he can overcome his mutism by taking NyQuil.